BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics

 \subsection{Body-hand motion diffusion}

-\myparagraph{Motion Diffusion Model.} In our approach, we adopt the formulation suggested in the denoising diffusion probabilistic model (DDPM)~\cite{ho2020denoising}, which enables us to effectively handle the hand synthesis task.
-The diffusion model processes the input data ($\textbf{x}_{0}$) by adding sampled Gaussian noise at first and then iteratively repeated for ${t}$ steps, resulting in the noised data at level ${t}$, denoted as $\textbf{x}_{t}$.
-This iterative process is commonly referred to as the forward process and can be represented as a Markov chain with $t$ steps, as shown in Eq.~\ref{eq:Markov}:
+\myparagraph{Motion Diffusion Model.} In our approach, we adopt the formulation suggested in the denoising diffusion probabilistic model (DDPM)~\cite{ho2020denoising}, which effectively handles the hand synthesis task.
+The diffusion model processes the input data ($\textbf{x}_{0}$) for $t$ iterations and obtains the noised data at level $t$.
+In each iteration, sampled Gaussian noise is added to the data from the previous level.
+This iterative process is commonly referred to as the forward process and can be represented as a Markov chain with $t$ steps.
+The transition probability is shown in Eq.~\ref{eq:Markov}: